-|Potholes||Patched with either hot or cold mix products depending on time of year|
+|Potholes||Patched with either hot or cold mix products depending on time of year.|

-|Resurfacing asphalt||Improves the smooth surface for vehicles, a less costly alternative to reconstruction|
+|Resurfacing asphalt||Improves the smooth surface for vehicles, a less costly alternative to reconstruction.|

-|Crack sealing||Prevents water from penetrating down and damaging the road base|
+|Crack sealing||Prevents water from penetrating down and damaging the road base.|

-Public Works completes an annual sidewalk rehabilitation program which commences in the spring once weather conditions allow.
+The Roads Department completes an annual sidewalk rehabilitation program which commences in the spring once weather conditions allow.
 The sidewalk maintenance program is carried out to provide a reasonable, safe walking surface for pedestrians.

 |Depending on the severity of the damage and safety considerations, the locations are identified and then classified based on the following priority basis:|